How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 Intellectual disabilities are life-long medical conditions that do not typically improve with medication.
 Individuals with a permanent disability in Alberta may qualify for multiple benefit programs.

-Alternatively, mental health disabilities can use various supports, including prescription medicine, therapy, and other programs.
+Alternatively, mental health disabilities can use various supports, including prescription medicine and other programs.
 Many available mental health disability benefits in Alberta provide a supportive and caring environment for those who need it.

 Moving from Quebec to Alberta on Disability